Captain Gabby Charters: The best of what Coastal Georgia has to offer

 Special kayaks - like pedal and motorized - could cost a little more if requested.

-Tackle costs $20 per person per day if needed. ( you can bring you own ).
+Tackle costs $20 per person per day if needed.
+(You may bring you own.)

 What kind of kayak will I use?

 We get our kayaks from SouthEast Adventure Outfitters on St Simons Island, Ga.
 You can check out their website www.southeastadventure.com to get an idea of what they carry.
 You can request tandem or single kayaks, Sit-on-tops, or cockpitted boats.
 Most of the boats will have rudders on the back.
 Special kayaks - like pedal and motorized - could cost a little more if requested.
-You can bring your own kayak if it is appropriate for a discount of $10 per day.
+You can bring your own kayak if it is appropriate.

-What if I do not have the minimum # of people required for a trip ( typically 5 )?
+What if I do not have the minimum number of people required for a trip (typically 5)?

-If you have 1, 2 or 3 folks for a trip you will have the option of paying the 5 person minimum and having the boat to yourself or joining other people on a trip.
+If you have 1, 2 or 3 folks for a trip you will have the option of paying the 5 person minimum and having the boat to yourself.
 Either way, you should contact us and see what your options are.
 We can be flexible and want to get you out on the water.
-There are 3 staterooms with a bunk bed in each - we will try to honor folks not wanting to share a stateroom with a stranger, even if they are nice.
-If we do not already have a trip on the books waiting for you, you can customize your own dates and trip and we can try to get other participants for your trip, if necessary.
+There are 3 staterooms with a bunk bed in each.

 What if the weather is bad?

-Well, I guess it depends.
+Well, it depends.
 The Captain Gabby is well appointed with comfy interior space - like our galley, the 3 staterooms, a nice bathroom, and the pilothouse.
 So we can happily wait out a squall.
-If the weather is too bad to do anything in, we can cancel, reschedule, or shorten a trip.
+However, if the weather is too bad to do anything in, we can cancel, reschedule, or shorten a trip.
 If we cancel a trip, we refund any payments.
 Shortened trips are reasonably refunded partially.
 We withhold the right to modify or cancel any trip due to weather conditions.

 Each of the 3 staterooms have a very comfortable bunkbed in them.
 The lower bunk is about 6 inches off of the floor and there is a decent amount of headroom for each bed.
 The beds are wider near the shoulders and about 6ft long.
 Linens and 2 towels are provided to each person.
 There is one light for the room, a window in the wall and in the door both with curtains.
 There is a screen for the window.
 There is the possibility of having a/c.
 You will want to bring a headlamp to read at night and in general.
 There is carpet on the floor and some personal gear storage and hooks.
 You are very close to everyone's rooms, so sound privacy is tough.